ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 In addition to what is defined in {{kdc-if-errors}}, the handler verifies that the Client is a current member of the group.
 If the verification fails, the KDC MUST reply with a 4.03 (Forbidden) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

 If all verifications succeed, the handler replies with a 2.05 (Content) response containing the symmetric group keying material.
-The payload of the response is formatted as a CBOR map which MUST contain the parameters 'gkty', 'key' and 'num' specified in {{gid-post}}.
+The payload of the response is formatted as a CBOR map which MUST contain the parameters 'gkty', 'key', and 'num' specified in {{gid-post}}.

 Each of the following parameters specified in {{gid-post}} MUST also be included in the payload of the response, if they are included in the payload of the Join Responses sent for the group: 'rekeying_scheme', 'mgt_key_material'.